ecoiahq/content-ops-starter/content/pages/Business-Services.md

           textAlign: center
     subtitle: ''
     text: >
-      ## Every Business is Different

-      Your goals, challenges, and opportunities are unique—which means your strategy should be too.
+      Every Business is Different– Your goals, challenges, and opportunities are unique—which means your strategy should be too.

       That’s why we take a tailored approach, working closely with you to refine your brand, secure funding, build strategic partnerships, and implement strategies that drive real growth.

       ### Transparent Pricing, No Surprises

       We know budget matters.
 What we can tell you upfront is that our services start from **£600**.

       But there’s a reason we don’t list fixed pricing.
 Every project is different, and a one-size-fits-all approach won’t deliver the best results.

       ### A Hands-On, Consultative Service

       From **business plan development** to **grant support** and **CSR reporting**, we offer a strategic, hands-on partnership designed to help you achieve your goals.
 Once we understand your needs, pricing is straightforward—and there’s no minimum contract.

       ### Send Your Request

       If our starting point works for you, send us a request, and we’ll go through the details together.
     actions: []
     colors: bg-dark-fg-light
     styles: